-Excessive condensation can cause burner flame problems due to water running down the flue tube onto the main burner.
+Excessive condensation can cause pilot outage due to water running down the flue tube onto the main burner and putting out the pilot.

 Because of the suddenness and amount of water, condensation water may be diagnosed as a "tank leak".
 After the water in the tank warms up (about 1-2 hours), the condition should disappear.